-Again, as an alternative, you can run the loadWatch command from a mapped command from a mapped client button, key, or macro that has the same effect as the above two steps.
+Again, as an alternative, you can run the loadWatch command from a mapped Client button, key, or macro that has the same effect as the above two steps.

 You can save as many watched lists as you like.

 3.2.1.3 Getting a detailed view of the value of a watched item